 This afternoon we photograph the lovely exterior of Jumeirah Mosque and later drive through the ruling family’s residential area, making a stop at the famed Burj Al Arab hotel, supposedly the only seven-star hotel in the world.
 Driving out onto the Palm Jumeirah Island reveals a world unto itself: lush homes (all waterfront), very posh shopping districts, high end business offices and towers, and a still developing resort complex.

 Rush hour traffic back into the city means it takes well over an hour for our final stop of the day in New Dubai’s Marina District.
 This is a superb example of beautiful modern architecture combined with futuristic urban planning – a dream come true for architects and community planners.
-We leave after the sun sets to return to our hotel, the Arabian Courtyard Hotel.
+We leave after the sun sets to return to our hotel, the Arabian Courtyard Hotel in Old Dubai.
 By this time, most of us are sleeping in the bus due to jet lag.

 There are only 950,000 Emirates citizens.
 The rest of the 9 million people living in the UAE are foreign workers.
 When asked on CNN why Dubai is so “over-the-top”, the current sheik states that he feels it is his obligation to give his people the very best of everything possible.

 Dubai is one of several sheikdoms in the United Arab Emirates.
 Dubai only gets 5% of the oil revenues of the UAE, but is traditionally a trading centre, and specializes in transportation.
 The Dubai port and airport are the biggest hubs in this area, and support extensive business interests both here and abroad.